abbvie-external/OmicNavigator/README.md

 automatically.
 If you are using Linux/macOS, you will need to install these system libraries yourself first.

+Note that recent versions of macOS do not come with the X Window System.
+Please install [XQuartz](https://www.xquartz.org/ "XQuartz") to prevent plotting issues.
+See [here](https://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html#Tcl_002fTk-issues "Tcl/tk issues") for more information.

 If you are using Debian/Ubuntu, you can install all of the required system libraries using the commands below: